RMR has gathered data from thousands of students and participants to continually evaluate our curricula and training methods.

 Behavior: Ensure their partner is consenting before intimate contact.

 Behavior: Stop–if they think their partner is uncomfortable.

-Bystander: Intervene if they witness a potential sexual assault.
+Upstander: Intervene if they witness a potential sexual assault.

-Bystander: Speak up if they hear harassing comments.
+Upstander: Speak up if they hear harassing comments.

 Go RMR.
 Make Respect the Standard, not the Exception.